palantir/conjure-java-runtime/readme.md

 ##### `RemoteException` vs `ServiceException` vs `SerializableError` vs `ErrorType`

  - `ErrorType` is a record type, meant to be used as 'compile time constants' - essentially used by services to define the 'enum' of their service exceptions
- - `SerializableError` is a record type, containing things like error code, error instance id, params - used as the wire format
+ - `SerializableError` defines the wire format for serializing ServiceExceptions in HTTP response bodies and contains the error code, error instance id, and application-defined parameters
  - `ServiceException` is a final subclass of `Exception`, thrown by the server
  - `RemoteException` is what the client sees if a remote call results in the server internally throwing a `ServiceException`

-The rough workflow thus becomes
+The workflow is:

  - Server code throws an instance of `ServiceException`, containing some `ErrorType`
  - The `com.palantir.remoting3.servers.jersey.ServiceExceptionMapper` exception mapper
    - determines the response code for this service exception
    - converts this into a `SerializableError`
    - serializes this into the response body as JSON
- - The client sees a `RemoteException`, which contains the `SerializableException` which was sent over the wire
+ - The client sees a `RemoteException`, which contains the `SerializableError` which was sent over the wire
- - The client can look at the `SerializableException` and determine what went wrong
+ - The client can inspect the `SerializableError` and choose to act
- - Alternatively if the `RemoteException` hits the exception mapper layer, the contained `SerializableError` is sent in the response as-is.
+ - If the client is itself a server, does not handle the exception and just re-throws the `RemoteException`, the `RemoteException` will be propagated i.e. re-serialized as its own erroneous response

 #### Serialization of Optional and Nullable objects
 `@Nullable` or `Optional<?>` fields in complex types are serialized using the standard Jackson mechanism: